 For example, a guild of painters guided by this belief no longer paints for the functional purpose of painting, e.g., decoration for the Church, but for its internal rules and objectives.

-A more modern illustration of this would be the situation with Art galleries, which only address art as defined by them.
+A more modern illustration of this would be the situation with art galleries, which only address art as defined by them.
 Another example is the Rietveld Academy itself;

 “The Rietveld Academie is a small-scale, independent and internationally oriented university of applied sciences for Fine Arts and Design in Amsterdam (NL).”
 (Rietveld 2023)